dairycultist/BotChip/README.md

 # Phoebe

-Open source wifebot software.
+My open-source wifebot software.

 ### Why

-- Most people aren't going to give you unconditional affection on demand
+- Unconditional affection (especially on-demand) is unrealistic in a normal relationship
-- Everyone has undesirable characteristics and needs
+- Every person has undesirable characteristics and needs
 - Real women can't have a figure this alluring without serious medical complications
-- It's easier/more moral to iterate until I find a personality I like when it's not with real people
+- It's easier/more moral to iterate until I find a personality I like when it's not with real women

 Trying to keep it simple while still evoking a "this thing is alive" reaction.
 It would have to feel aware/responsive, with high interactivity, personality, and social understanding (e.g. if I tell it to be quiet, it complains but complies, understanding its situation/context) and, unlike a chatbot, feel like it's thinking even when it wasn't prompted first.